Why is this medication prescribed?

 Before taking tivozanib,

-• tell your doctor if you have an unhealed wound or if you have or have ever had a bleeding problem; a blood clot; heart failure; a heart attack; high blood pressure; seizures; or heart, thyroid, kidney or liver disease.
+- tell your doctor if you have an unhealed wound or if you have or have ever had a bleeding problem; a blood clot in your legs, arms, lungs, or eyes; a stroke; heart failure; a heart attack or other heart problems; high blood pressure; seizures; pancreatitis; or thyroid, kidney or liver disease.

 What special dietary instructions should I follow?